JuliaLang/julia/doc/stdlib/base.rst

    Returns the sum of all elements in a collection

+.. function:: sum(A, dims)

+   Sum elements of an array over the given dimensions.

 .. function:: sum(f, itr)

    Sum the results of calling function ``f`` on each element of ``itr``.